You’re not alone if you’ve ever wondered how to open a coconut.

 - Freezing: transfer the fresh coconut pieces into an airtight container and freeze for up to 3 months.

-Once you have the coconut opened and the coconut water and coconut meat removed, there are many incredibly DIYs you can make:
+Once you have the coconut opened and the coconut water and coconut meat removed, there are many incredible DIYs you can make:

 - Coconut milk: no matter how much I love my store-bought coconut milk, it doesn’t even come close to homemade coconut milk.
 The taste of fresh coconut milk is so clean, so refreshing, and so fragrant.